How Low Can You Go?

 - Your type of mortgage

 The bottom line is that the better your financial shape, the better chance you will have of securing the lowest rate in a refinance.
-To understand your “fiscal fitness,” start by looking at yourself like a lender and consider your:
+To understand your “fiscal fitness,” start by looking at yourself as a lender would and consider your:

 - Credit score: Don’t just look at your score, but the history that goes into calculating it – things like late payments, the length of your credit history and credit inquiries.
 Where possible, address and correct any issues to help improve your score.